-An internationally performed composer, Ayres's commissioned works have premiered at national and state-level ACDA honor choirs and all-states, as well as at local choir concerts across the country.
-Ayres was a runner-up in the Raymond S. Brock Student Composition Competition, and was an invitee to the ACDA Eastern Division Composition Masterclass as a result.
-As a conductor, Ayres was the first runner-up in the Southwest ACDA Graduate Conducting Competition, conducted the Northern Colorado Patriot League Women's Honor Choir.
-He was recently named the University of Northern Colorado's "Innovator of the Year" and awarded the UNC Spark Prize for his design of a new "'intelligent' rhythm-teaching smartphone app," which is currently in development.
+An internationally performed composer, Ayres's commissioned works have premiered at national and state-level ACDA honor choirs, all-states, and at local choir concerts across the country.
+His works are published with MusicSpoke, Carl Fischer, and Hal Leonard Music.
+Ayres was a runner-up in the Raymond S. Brock Student Composition Competition, an invitee to the ACDA Eastern Division Composition Masterclass, first runner-up in the Southwest ACDA Graduate Conducting Competition, and conducted the Northern Colorado Patriot League Women's Honor Choir.

 Ayres previously served on the vocal faculty at Discovery Canyon Campus in Colorado Springs, Colorado, teaching 6-12 grade students with a team of exceptional educators.
-In his four years at DCC, the campus's choral program tripled to over 500 students; over 100 singers were accepted into the various Colorado All-State Choirs; two students were accepted into the 2015 ACDA Honor Choir in Salt Lake City; his choirs were consistently awarded top marks at state festival competitions; and the Performing Arts Department was a finalist for the “Thomas S. Crawford Team of the Year Award” for Academy School District 20.
-During this time, Ayres also served as the first-ever Assistant Director of “Out Loud: The Colorado Springs Men’s Chorus” and began his work as an inaugural board member of the Colorado Middle School All-State Choir.
+In his four years at DCC, the campus's choral program tripled to over 500 students; over 100 singers were accepted into various Colorado All-State Choirs, and his choirs were consistently awarded top marks at festival; and the Performing Arts Department was a finalist for the “Thomas S. Crawford Team of the Year Award” for Academy School District 20.
+During this time, Ayres also served as the Assistant Artistic Director of “Out Loud: The Colorado Springs Men’s Chorus” and served as an inaugural board member of the Colorado Middle School All-State Choir.